Extravenger/SoniQL/README.md

 # Impersonation and Command Execution:
 - Impersonate as a LOGIN (e.g., SA) on a connected MSSQL server and achieve command execution via xp_cmdshell or sp_oamethod.
 - Impersonate as a USER (e.g., dbo) on a connected MSSQL server and gain command execution through xp_cmdshell or sp_oamethod.
+(No command output)
 - Linked Server Access: Connect to linked MSSQL servers, enable xp_cmdshell, and execute commands remotely on those servers.

 # Usage: